tomedunn/the-finished-book/_monsters/monster-baseline-stats/baseline-monster-stats.md

 For those wishing to jump straight to the final baseline value table, you can find that [here](#tab:monster-baseline-stats).

 # Offensive Stats
-Jumping straight in, Fig. [1](#fig:dpr-vs-cr){: .fig-ref} (below) shows that the average damage per round (DPR) for published monsters stays close to the target values in the DMG up to CR 20 where the two diverge.
+Jumping straight in, Fig. \figref{fig:dpr-vs-cr} (below) shows that the average damage per round (DPR) for published monsters stays close to the target values in the DMG up to CR 20 where the two diverge.
 For CR 20 and above, the average DPR for published monsters scales slower than expected.

 <figure id="fig:dpr-vs-cr">
     {% include_relative fig-dpr-vs-cr-small.html %}
     {% include_relative fig-dpr-vs-cr-large.html %}
-    <figcaption>Figure 1: Shows average (mean) damage per round for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
+    <figcaption>Shows average (mean) damage per round for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
 </figure>

 The general trend appears to be that DPR increases by 6 for each CR when CR is less than 20, and then increases by 12 for each CR after that,